giridharan25/project/README.md

 # project Zara

-You can able to interact with Coco through voice.
+You can able to interact with Zara through voice.
 Coco will help you to search things in Google, search celebrity profile in Wikipedia, to play music, search videos in YouTube,